dannymichel/ghs/README.md

 - Export and analyze GPG keys
 - Save and name GPG and SSH key configurations
+- Create new GPG and SSH key pairs
 - Clone repositories with specified SSH and GPG keys
 - Switch GitHub accounts using saved configurations
 - Set default GPG and SSH keys